Auth and API Keys

 Custom auth is not for production

-The custom auth system has no real user management, no password hashing against a user database, and no MFA.
+The custom auth system has no real user management, no password hashing, and no MFA.
 It exists purely to make local development convenient.
 Always use Cognito in production.

 Production (Cognito) auth

-- The user enters their credentials in the frontend.
+- The user enters credentials in the frontend.

-- The frontend calls Cognito directly using the SRP (Secure Remote Password) protocol.
+- The frontend calls Cognito directly using SRP (Secure Remote Password) protocol.

-- Cognito returns an access token (JWT) and a refresh token.
+- Cognito returns a JWT access token and a refresh token.

 - The frontend sends